dansimpson/amqp-js/README.markdown

 ##Higher level examples

-	//this declares the queue the broker and subscribes
+	//This declares a queue and subscribes
-	//to it, calling myCallbackFunction when messages
+	//to it.
+When messages are delivered to the queue,
-	//are delivered to the queue
+	//the method myCallbackFunction is called.
 	var queue:Queue = new Queue(connection, {
 		queue: "somequeue",
 		exclusive: false